rccordell/f18rwda/assignments.md

 1. Earn "Satisfactory" on all in-class assignments save two, meaning you could miss up to two classes, earn "Unsatisfactory" on up to two in-class assignments, or some combination of these conditions, so long as no more than two in-class assignments are marked "Unsatisfactory."
 2. Take no more than one information overload day during the semester.
+3. Exceed expectations regarding in-class device according to the [policies outlined in the device use rubric][4].
-3. Create a website following all requirements of the "A Domain of Your Own" assignment.
+4. Create a website following all requirements of the "A Domain of Your Own" assignment.
-4. Write at least 10 "Satisfactory" weekly blog entries over the course of the semester.
+5. Write at least 10 "Satisfactory" weekly blog entries over the course of the semester.
 As specified in the blogging assignment, you may not complete two blog posts for credit in the same week, and you cannot make up missed blog entries at the end of the semester.
-5. Complete 5/5 writing assignments to the requirements of each and by their specified due dates.
-Revise all five writing assignment until you and your instructor agree they are "Satisfactory."
+6. Complete at least 5/6 writing assignments and revise all 5 until you and your instructor agree they are "Satisfactory."

 ### "B" Contract